After abortion ruling, WVa could become 1st to pass new bill

 The vote in the GOP-dominated House on Wednesday came amid a protest from dozens inside the Capitol and followed a raucous public hearing in which most speakers — given just 45 seconds each to voice their opinions or be cut off — opposed the bill.

-Most of the 90 speakers who stepped to the microphone opposed the bill.
-They included 12-year-old Addison Gardner, a student at Buffalo Middle School, who posed a vivid hypothetical situation for lawmakers.
+Most of the 90 speakers who stepped to the microphone oppose the bill.
+They included 12-year-old Addison Gardner of Buffalo Middle School, who posed a vivid hypothetical situation for lawmakers.

 “If a man decides that I’m an object and does unspeakable and tragic things to me, am I, a child, supposed to carry and birth another child?” she said.
 “Am I to put my body through the physical trauma of pregnancy?
 Am I to suffer the mental implications?
 A child who had no say in what was being done with my body.
 Some in here say they are pro-life.
 What about my life?
 Does my life not matter to you?”